Kintyre/shinnecock-agent/NOTES.md

  1. Travis CI will automatically build and publish the release to PyPI.

-Legacy/local package releasing can be done by:
+Legacy/local package release can be done by:

  1. Make release:  `python setup sdist bdist_wheel`
  1. Upload:  `twine upload dist/*`\